awjchen/SonoCleaner/doc/usersGuide.md

 This section of the trace appears flicker between two levels, but predominantly "tracks" the lower level.
-The data on the lower level is noisy and variable, so we would reconstruct the trace by tracking the upper level.
+The data on the lower level is noisy and variable, so we would prefer to reconstruct the trace by using the upper level as a template.

-To achieve this, we must draw for the program a boundary between the upper and lower levels.
+To achieve this, we will draw for the program a boundary between the upper and lower levels.
 This is done by clicking and dragging with the right mouse button while holding down one of the Shift or Control keys.
 This gesture provides the program with a line connecting two points: (1) the location at which the right